Vandalism (The Office): Synopsis

-Someone vandalizes Pam Halpert's (Jenna Fischer) warehouse mural.
+Someone vandalizes Pam Halpert's warehouse mural.
 Distraught, she demands to know who was responsible, but the warehouse workers remain silent to protect their coworker.
-She then tries appealing to the sympathies of the other office workers, but with her husband Jim Halpert (John Krasinski) off in Philadelphia and regional manager Andy Bernard (Ed Helms) still away in the Bahamas, only Dwight Schrute (Rainn Wilson) and Nellie Bertram (Catherine Tate) show any interest.
-The three lure warehouse worker Nate (Mark Proksch) into the foreman's office, under the pretense of telling him that his mother is dying, and interrogate him in isolation; Nate soon cracks and identifies Frank (Brad William Henke) as the vandal.
-They take the matter to human resources, and Toby Flenderson (Paul Lieberstein) holds a meeting between the involved parties.
+She then tries appealing to the sympathies of the other office workers, but with her husband Jim Halpert off in Philadelphia and regional manager Andy Bernard still away in the Bahamas, only Dwight Schrute and Nellie Bertram show any interest.
+The three lure warehouse worker Nate into the foreman's office, under the pretense of telling him that his mother is dying, and interrogate him in isolation; Nate soon cracks and identifies Frank as the vandal.
+They take the matter to human resources, and Toby Flenderson holds a meeting between the involved parties.
 Pam, presumably at Toby's suggestion, apologizes for having possibly infringed on Frank's space by using the warehouse to paint her mural, but Frank in response insults Pam and her mural profanely and insists that his drawing of butts was funny.
 Toby and Nellie both take Frank's side out of intimidation, so Pam and Dwight take things into their own hands by painting a grotesque nude man on Frank's truck with washable paint.
-As Pam tells the documentary crew that she feels it is appropriate that she used her art to enact her revenge for the vandalism, Frank shows up yelling in anger and lunges at Pam.
-Brian (Chris Diamantopoulos), the crew's boom mic operator, intervenes by hitting Frank across the face with his mic.
+Outside the office, as Pam tells the documentary crew that she feels it is appropriate that she used her art to enact her revenge for the vandalism, Frank shows up yelling in anger and lunges at Pam.
+This forces Brian, the crew's boom mic operator, to intervene by hitting Frank across the face with his mic, with the rest of the camera crew subsequently being forced to restrain Frank.
 Frank and Brian are subsequently fired by their respective employers.
 As Brian leaves, he tells Pam that he will always be there for her if she needs someone.